Wi-Fi Protected Setup: Online brute-force attack

 In some devices, disabling WPS in the user interface does not result in the feature actually being disabled, and the device remains vulnerable to this attack.
 Firmware updates have been released for some of these devices allowing WPS to be disabled completely.
-Vendors could also patch the vulnerability by adding a lock-down period if the Wi-Fi access point detects a brute-force attack in progress, which disables the PIN method for long enough to make the attack impractical.
+Vendors could also patch the vulnerability by adding a lock-down period if the Wi‑Fi access point detects a brute-force attack in progress, which disables the PIN method for long enough to make the attack impractical.

 Offline brute-force attack

 In the summer of 2014, Dominique Bongard discovered what he called the Pixie Dust attack.
 This attack works only on the default WPS implementation of several wireless chip makers, including Ralink, MediaTek, Realtek and Broadcom.
 The attack focuses on a lack of randomization when generating the E-S1 and E-S2 "secret" nonces.
 Knowing these two nonces, the PIN can be recovered within a couple of minutes.
 A tool called pixiewps has been developed and a new version of Reaver has been developed to automate the process.

-Since both the client and access point (enrollee and registrar, respectively) need to prove they know the PIN to make sure the client is not connecting to a rogue AP, the attacker already has two hashes that contain each half of the PIN, and all they need is to brute-force the actual PIN.
 The access point sends two hashes, E-Hash1 and E-Hash2, to the client, proving that it also knows the PIN.
 E-Hash1 and E-Hash2 are hashes of (E-S1 | PSK1 | PKe | PKr) and (E-S2 | PSK2 | PKe | PKr), respectively.
 The hashing function is HMAC-SHA-256 and uses the "authkey" that is the key used to hash the data.

+Since both the client and access point (enrollee and registrar, respectively) need to prove they know the PIN to make sure the client is not connecting to a rogue access point, the attacker already has two hashes that contain each half of the PIN, and all they need is to brute-force the actual PIN.

 Physical security issues

 All WPS methods are vulnerable to usage by an unauthorized user if the wireless access point is not kept in a secure area.

 Many wireless access points have security information (if it is factory-secured) and the WPS PIN printed on them; this PIN is also often found in the configuration menus of the wireless access point.
 If this PIN cannot be changed or disabled, the only remedy is to get a firmware update to enable the PIN to be changed, or to replace the wireless access point.

 It is possible to extract a wireless passphrase with the following methods using no special tools: